DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions/expression-syntax.md

 _[Accounts][]_

-Refer to the [](..\shape-report-data\use-calculated-fields\calculate-an-aggregate-function.md) topic for an example on how to use this syntax.
+Refer to the [Calculate an Aggregate Function](..\shape-report-data\use-calculated-fields\calculate-an-aggregate-function.md) topic for an example on how to use this syntax.

 ## Specify Parent Relations